ManufacturaInd/manufacturaindependente.org/content/private/servus-residency-proposal.md

 * Provide a way to publish font collections with a focus on free culture and libre type design
 * Reduce friction in the font publishing process
-* Facilitate a network effect by presenting a "standard" to publish fonts and a set of best practices for modification and redistribution
+* Facilitate a network effect by proposing a "standard" to publish fonts and a set of best practices for modification and redistribution
 * Give libre typographers all the tools for self-publishing, cutting out middlemen and reducing the overhead of maintaining a foundry site
 * Allow for the easy creation of curated font collections
-* Create a free software based toolchain based on Fontforge, Git, Python and other libre tools
+* Create a free software toolchain based on Fontforge, Git, Python and other libre tools